ockdavid/Whatsapp_Sentiment_Analysis/README.md

 There are roughly 60 people in this WhatsApp group, but here I'm going to present only the first 10 of the list.

-They are not ordered by score and some of them doesn't have a name because I don't know them.
+They are not ordered by score and some of them are named "Unknown" because I don't know them.

 Some of them doesn't have a score because not everyone send messages.